What Is an AI Consultant?

 Second: do they start with a diagnostic or a proposal?
 Consultants who send proposals before understanding your operation are selling a solution that predates the problem.
 The right consultant asks what is currently slow, manual, or unpredictable before suggesting anything.

 Third: how do they charge?
 Hourly billing with no outcome accountability is a red flag.
-The best engagements align consultant incentive with client outcome, which means either milestone-based project fees or a retained model where the consultant reputation depends on shipped results rather than billable hours.
+The best engagements align consultant incentive with client outcome, which means either milestone-based project fees or a retained model where the consultant reputation depends on built results rather than billable hours.

 The market for AI advice is crowded in 2026.
 Ask for a reference call with a current client before signing anything.